bored-games/codenames-game/README.md

-# 🕵️ Spymaster 🕵️
+# 🕵️ Codenames 🕵️
-An offline browser-based game similar to "Codenames" written in Elm.
+An offline browser-based version of the popular game *Codenames* written in Elm.

 ## Objective
 Two teams take turns receiving clues and picking words from a set of cards until one team has found all of their words or the *Assassin* is selected.